microsoft/bc2adls/README.md

 ![](.assets/bc2adls_banner.png)

 # Project

-> **This tool is an <u>experiment</u> on Dynamics 365 Business Central with the sole purpose of discovering the possibilities of having data exported to an Azure Data Lake.
+This tool is an <u>experiment</u> on Dynamics 365 Business Central with the sole purpose of discovering the possibilities of having data exported to an Azure Data Lake.
 To see the details of how this tool is supported, please visit [the Support page](./SUPPORT.md).

-In case you wish to use this tool for your next project and engage with us, you are welcome to write to bc2adls@microsoft.com.
-As we are a small team, please expect delays in getting back to you.**
+Please be aware that, for the forseeable future, **this repository will not receive any new updates**.
+However, development is continued in forks of this repository, e.g., [Bertverbeek4PS/bc2adls](https://github.com/Bertverbeek4PS/bc2adls).
+If you would like to contribute to **bc2adls**, please do so in one of the active forks.

 ## Introduction